h4ck3r0/Apktool-termux/README.md

 # apktool-termux

-Latest apktool 2.4.1 for termux by H4Ck34
+Latest apktool 2.5.0 for Termux by H4Ck34
+Version : 2.5.0

 # Installation